 10. Embrace imperfections.

-With taking care of your handbag is necessary, it’s important to love and carry it, too.
+While taking care of your handbag is necessary, it’s important to love and carry it, too.
 You can’t expect your designer handbag to stay put in your closet or storage for the longest time.
 You need to let your bags breathe and let you love them the way you use and carry them for the first time.

 And if it results in some scuffs or some wear and tear, that is okay.
 Sometimes, these signs of use add more value to your designer handbag, and stories you will love to share with your heirs.